-- A. Vehicles wider than 78" may never be used to follow the racer.
+B. Vehicles wider than 78" may never be used to follow the racer.
 (As measured at the widest part of the back of the vehicle, not including protruding bumpers or fenders.)
 The ideal crew vehicle is a minivan, though small cars and small SUVs will work as well.
 Due to their height, camper vans, supersize SUV's, supersize pickups with large shells, and the like are very strongly discouraged as crew vehicles, even if they are less than 78" in width.
-TP or DQ - B. Hummers (any model), Ford Excursions, large "SportsMobiles," Sprinter Vans, and motorhomes are not allowed for any purpose by anyone involved with the race. - C. Solo racers, solo tandems, and two- or four-person relay teams bring only one crew vehicle for the duration of the race.
-Eight-person tandem relay teams may have no more than two crew vehicles.
-Note: Any vehicle associated in any way with any racer(s) is considered a "crew vehicle," thus "unofficial" crew/ support vehicles or family/friend cheering squads are not allowed anywhere on the race route except at the start and finish locations.
+TP or DQ

+C. Hummers (any model), Ford Excursions, large "SportsMobiles," Sprinter Vans, and motorhomes are not allowed for any purpose by anyone involved with the race.

-- D. Crew vehicles may not pull a trailer of any kind. - E. All crew vehicles must meet the minimum requirements of property damage and personal injury liability automobile insurance for the state of Nevada. - F. Crew vehicles must be equipped with the following: - 1.
-At least two amber (not red) flashing lights mounted on the far left and right rear of the roof visible only from the rear.
+- D. Crew vehicles may not pull a trailer of any kind. - E. All crew vehicles must meet the minimum requirements of property damage and personal injury liability automobile insurance for the state of Nevada. - F. Crew vehicles must be equipped with the following: - At least two amber (not red) flashing lights mounted on the far left and right rear of the roof visible only from the rear.
 The crew vehicle must use the flashing roof lights at all times when following its racer.
 These flashing lights must be very bright and of very high quality.
 Do not wait until the last minute to do so. - 2.
 A sign that reads CAUTION BICYCLE AHEAD.
 Lettering must be 6 inches high, reflective red on a white background.
 This type of sign can be ordered through a sign shop or from Banners and Signs Graphx for pick-up at the race. - 3.
 Rear reflective equilateral "slow moving vehicle" triangle having a minimum height of 12" with a red or orange reflective border not less than 1.75" in width.
 The triangle can be purchased at most auto parts or RV rental stores or from Banners and Signs Graphx for pick-up at the race.
 Attach this triangle to the back of the pace vehicle when following behind your racer, but not at other times, such as when leap-frogging the racer.
 Triangles may also be ordered online. - 4.
 Team or racer totem must be visible and easily legible (in words, not only pictures) on all four sides of the crew vehicle.
 For the rear, the ideal placement may be the left side of the rear bumper.
 Lettering must be 6 inches high.
 Do not block windows.
 Solo signage should not use the word "TEAM."
 Signage for 2x teams must state "2X" and signage for 4X teams must state "4X."
 You may order custom totem signs from Banners and Signs Graphx for pick-up at the race.